Race Format

 Disqualifications

-The Ski Challenge director for each particular race series has the authority to invalidate individual or team scores for flagrant violations of Ski Challenge policies/rules.
+The Ski Challenge director has the authority to invalidate individual or team scores for flagrant violations of Ski Challenge rules or policies.

 FASTEST / FAST / MOST IMPROVED RACERS OF THE WEEK